Last updated on November 25th, 2020 at 10:02 am

 2.Hickory –“ideal for smoking”

 Hickory is no doubt one of the most popular and commonly used wood type.
 The hickory wood produces heat and can be used in various splitting tools like axes because of its strength and durability.
-The Wood is ideal for smoking meat as well as it possesses sweet woody smell.
+The Wood is ideal for smoking meat as well as it possesses a sweet woody smell.
 It produces quality coal and less Smokey.

 3.Black locust-“produce quality coal”